AdiMarianMutu/x-injection/README.md

 });
 ```

-> **Note:** _All modules which are imported into the `AppModule` must have the [markAsGlobal](https://adimarianmutu.github.io/x-injection/interfaces/ProviderModuleOptions.html#markasglobal) option set to `true`, otherwise the [InjectionProviderModuleGlobalMarkError](https://adimarianmutu.github.io/x-injection/classes/InjectionProviderModuleGlobalMarkError.html) exception will be thrown!_
+> [!NOTE]
 >
+> _All modules which are imported into the `AppModule` must have the [markAsGlobal](https://adimarianmutu.github.io/x-injection/interfaces/ProviderModuleOptions.html#markasglobal) option set to `true`, otherwise the [InjectionProviderModuleGlobalMarkError](https://adimarianmutu.github.io/x-injection/classes/InjectionProviderModuleGlobalMarkError.html) exception will be thrown!_
+>
-> **Note2:** _An [InjectionProviderModuleGlobalMarkError](https://adimarianmutu.github.io/x-injection/classes/InjectionProviderModuleGlobalMarkError.html) exception will be thrown also when importing into the `AppModule` a module which does **not** have the [markAsGlobal](https://adimarianmutu.github.io/x-injection/interfaces/ProviderModuleOptions.html#markasglobal) flag option!_
+> _An [InjectionProviderModuleGlobalMarkError](https://adimarianmutu.github.io/x-injection/classes/InjectionProviderModuleGlobalMarkError.html) exception will be thrown also when importing into the `AppModule` a module which does **not** have the [markAsGlobal](https://adimarianmutu.github.io/x-injection/interfaces/ProviderModuleOptions.html#markasglobal) flag option!_

 ### Injection Scope